Timeless configuration space and the emergence of classical behavior: Path integrals in configuration space

+If the Hamiltonian is quadratic in the momenta --- as in standard dynamical systems with time --- one can integrate them out obtaining a Lagrangian path integral on configuration space \cite{Chiou}.
+Once again, it is only the curves in configuration space that are relevant, not their parametrization.

-If configuration space can be decomposed wrt a time-like variable, $q=(t,\bar q)$, such that the total Hamiltonian can be written as $\hat{H}=\hat{p}_t+\hat{H}_o(\bar q, {p}_{\bar q})$, with $H_o$ not explicitly dependent on $t$, then the timeless path integral amplitude kernel is equal to the standard non-relativistic one, up to an overall constant: \footnote{In \cite{Briggs_Rost}, the conditions under which Briggs and Rost derive the time dependent Schroedinger equation from the time-independent one, corresponds to the system being deparametrizable.
+If configuration space can be decomposed wrt a time-like variable, $q=(t,\bar q)$, such that the total Hamiltonian can be written in a $t$-dependent way as $\hat{H}=\hat{p}_t+\hat{H}_o(\bar q, {p}_{\bar q}, t)$, then two alternatives arise: i) the commutator at two different times is zero, $[H_o(t_1), H_o(t_2)]=0$.
+In this case the timeless path integral amplitude kernel is equal to the standard non-relativistic one, up to an overall constant:\footnote{In \cite{Briggs_Rost}, the conditions under which Briggs and Rost derive the time dependent Schroedinger equation from the time-independent one, corresponds to the system being deparametrizable.
 I.e. one can isolate degrees of freedom (the environment, in Briggs and Rosen) which are heavy enough to not suffer back reaction.
-The proposal here is not dependent on this condition.} \be W(q_1,q_2)=G((t_1,\bar q_1),(t_2,\bar q_2))=\langle\bar q_1|e^{-i\hat{H}_o(t_2-t_1)}|\bar q_2\rangle \ee Note however, an important difference: in the lhs of \eqref{equ:deparametrizable}, time is just part of the configuration, it has no role as a \lq\lq{}driver of change\rq\rq{} \cite{CFP_essay}.
+It is a stronger condition, in that there $H_o$ is supposed independent of $t$.} \be W(q_1,q_2)=G((t_1,\bar q_1),(t_2,\bar q_2))=\langle\bar q_1|e^{-i\hat{H}_o(t_2-t_1)}|\bar q_2\rangle \ee As remarked on by Chiou, this means that although the timeless system is kinematically different than the non-relativistic one, it is still dynamically equivalent.
+Note moreover, an important difference: in the lhs of \eqref{equ:deparametrizable}, time is just part of the configuration, it has no role as a \lq\lq{}driver of change\rq\rq{} \cite{CFP_essay}.
 In the remaining parcels of the equation, it is interpreted as an absolute time.

-Here I will take \eqref{equ:path_integral_phase} as an initial starting point.
-The difference is that I assume the system is written in the Lagrangian framework, and thus can be completely encapsulated by curves in configuration space.
-This would be equivalent to the starting point of Chiou if the momenta could be integrated out in the respective Hamiltonian (it would also yield the configuration space measure from the Liouville one).
+The second alternative, ii) is that $[H_o(t_1), H_o(t_2)]\neq 0$.
+In that case, the system is both kinematically and dynamically distinct from the non-relativistic one.
+Here, paths that go back and forth in the parametrization $t$ of the curves become relevant, thus distinguishing the timeless path integral from the standard path integral, with time-ordered paths.
+Nonetheless, in the semi-classical approach, the distinction becomes suppressed, because extremal paths are single-valued in $t$ if $\hat{H}=\hat{p}_t+\hat{H}_o(\bar q, {p}_{\bar q}, t)$ \cite{Chiou}.